carpentries/lesson-transition/README.md

     WL ==>|"5. push --force fa:fa-shuffle"| GH
 ```

+Expanded versions of these graphs can be found in the [Process section](#process)
+of this README.

 For details about the differences between styles and the workbench, you can
 [look at the transition guide](https://carpentries.github.io/workbench/transition-guide.html).